rick8245/github-actions-deploy-demo/README.md

 This workflow is configured for manual triggering via the GitHub Actions interface, leveraging the `workflow_dispatch` event.
 To execute the workflow:

 1. Navigate to the **Actions** tab within your GitHub repository.
-2. From the "All workflows" sidebar, select the specific workflow you wish to run (e.g., "Java Gradle Build and Deploy").
+2. From the "All workflows" sidebar, select the specific workflow you wish to run.
 3. Click the **Run workflow** button, usually found in the top right corner of the workflow details page.

 ---